 Our Barra and Bass, catch and release freshwater fishing tournaments started in 2006.
-We organise a yearly freshwater fishing tournament that is competitive, but maintains an open environment for our members to share their freshwater fishing tips.
+We organise 3 series of freshwater fishing tournaments - singles bass, teams bass & barra events that are competitive, but maintains an open environment for our members to share their freshwater fishing tips.

 Contact us to find out more about our fishing Tournaments!

-Organizers run the competition voluntarily and try to keep costs as low as they can.
+Event Managers run the competitions voluntarily & try to keep the costs as low as they can.

 If fired-up freshwater fishing adventures are what you're after, then Australian Bass are the fish for you!
 Bass our Australia's answer to Trout, most being 1-2kg (whoppers up to 4kg) they put up a powerful fight for their size.
 Bass have extraordinary strength and speed, possibly due to their strenuous annual migrations for spawning (in estuaries) and a life-style that is migratory in general.
 Australian bass are not to be underestimated, they're smart and will outwit even professional anglers, heading straight for the nearest snags (sunken timber) when hooked.
 Bass are a popular Australian Sportsfish.

 Barramundi (Barra) are a world famous and highly prized game fish because they're great fighters.
 Barra will leap out of the water, have strong runs, and can get off your fishing hook (no matter how well you thought you had them!).

 Anglers are usually out to catch a "metrey" (a barra measuring in excess of one metre).
 The record for the biggest line caught barra is 44.6kg at Monduran in December 2010.
 Many anglers aim to catch the 100 pounder, a target not yet achieved.

 Barramundi is an aboriginal word meaning "large-scaled river fish" and was originally for saratoga but was appropriated for marketing purposes.